 #8 – Resonance tuning

 Commonly taught as vowel modification, resonance tuning is the subtle art of altering your resonant space as you ascend to allow for the greatest ease and proper use of your resonance.
-A great way to learn this concept is the technique of vowel modification where you alter the character of your vowel ever so slightly to fit in with each different resonant space required for ascend into your high range.
+A simple way to learn this concept is the technique of vowel modification where you alter the character of your vowel ever so slightly to fit in with each different resonant space required for ascend into your high range.
 The term “vowel” modification is another confusing and contradictory term, as the change to your vowel sound actually occurs with changes in the vocal tract rather than the sound of your vowel itself.
 The vocal tract is the cause, and a modified vowel is the effect.

 You’ve no doubt heard of chest voice and head voice – but did you know there is a third register in the middle of your tonal range, often called MIX voice?
 This secret third register happens when you develop a central coordination between your two main registers, allowing you to connect chest and head voice with ease, while building a powerful and controlled middle range.
 In essence, mix voice is simply a blend of resonance from chest voice with resonance from the head voice – a blend or mix of both registers.

 #10 – Twang

 Not to be confused with country twang, or a drawl, vocal twang is the art of narrowing the top of the epiglottis to allow for a greater amplification of resonance and more powerful sound.
 Twang is easy to train and can be used to great effect in every singing style to give the illusion of MASSIVE power and amplified volume.